 Home Stories Whos who Maps Costumes Recipes References Contacts Spacer

-Haldir left the wise woman’s tent.
-He had much to think about…
+Haldir left the wise woman’s tent; he had much to think about...

-Slipping between two of the brightly lit booths, he stood, his back to the bustling fair, watching Cyllien’s sleigh skim across the ice.
-We must talk, he thought.
-Tonight, I shall
+Slipping between two of the brightly-lit booths, he stood, his back to the bustling fair, watching Cyllien’s sleigh skim across the ice.

-The sleigh had stopped.
+The sleigh stopped.

 Eowyn?